How do I Know Which Validators to Choose? Print

-If you're wondering how to stake on Polkadot, this article has important information on how to decide which validators to pick.
+If you're wondering how to stake on Polkadot, this article has important information on deciding which validators to pick.

 This article points out some things to consider when choosing your validators.
 If you want to dive a bit more into the topic, we suggest reading this blog post from our research team.